Congratulations for making the decision to do a New Zealand South Island road trip, this is going to be one of the best trips of your life!

 How long to stay in Lake Tekapo: 1-2 days

-I loved Tekapo so much that I visited it twice in three months!
+I loved Tekapo so much that I visited it three in a year!
 The bright blue lake looks out of this world and there’s loads to do in the area to fill any itinerary no matter what you’re into.

 Things to do in Lake Tekapo